mboussaa/NoveltyTesting/README.md

 testSuiteSize=(int) (Math.random() * CommonParameters.MAX_SEQUENCE )+1;
   ```
   <br>
 -We generate random data taking into account the datatypes of the service inputs.
-The randomData class is responsible for this generation<br>
+The randomData class is responsible for doing this<br>

 ```
 data=new RandomData().getDataGenerated(methods[posMethod]);